Skip to main content

 The Monitoring Committee for the Luxembourg Declaration

 The Monitoring Committee was set up following the adoption of the Luxembourg declaration (“A roadmap towards a more comprehensive ecosystem for social economy enterprises”) under the Luxembourgish Presidency of the Council of the EU in 2015.
 It serves as an informal forum for EU ministers competent for the social economy to exchange experience and share information on respective initiatives.
-More countries have gradually joined the group, which today comprises 20 countries.
-Italy held the presidency of the Monitoring Committee in 2022, followed by Bulgaria in 2023.
+More countries have gradually joined the group, which today comprises 23 countries.
+Bulgaria held the presidency of the Monitoring Committee in 2023, followed by Belgium in 2024.